ENIAC-ZA/DevOpsFun/README.md

 ## Question 3:

-#### By far the thing I found most intereting was learning how to build and use CI/CD pipelines, I understood the concept.
+#### By far the thing I found most interesting was learning how to build and use CI/CD pipelines, I understood the concept.
 But seeing just how simple it can be blew my mind away, I immediately started thinking about projects I could apply this to and I just fell in love.
-Going forward, anything that I put into some sort of release enviornment will absolutely run through jenkins + kube.
+Going forward, anything that I put into some sort of release environment will absolutely run through Jenkins + Kube.

 ## Question 4:

-#### First off let me say that If I had to list all the problems I encountered I could write a book, this was my first time using Kubernetes and Jenkins so there was a lot of trail and error invloved.
+#### First off let me say that If I had to list all the problems I encountered I could write a book, this was my first time using Kubernetes and Jenkins so there was a lot of trial and error involved.
 However after getting the hang of it and understanding the basics, most of my problems stemmed from the eShopOnWeb project.
 I spent probably 5%-10% of my time with the first 2 tasks and 90%-95 with the last one.

-With every single one of the issues I encountered I always tried Googl-ing/Youtub-ing and just debugging as much as possible, there is nothing special to my methods, and it's very seldom that I use a different method to get something working.
+With every single one of the issues I encountered I always tried Googling/Youtubing and just debugging as much as possible, there is nothing special to my methods, and it's very seldom that I use a different method to get something working.
 The internet is my friend, and it's the only reason I got any of this working :D

 Some funky issues I encountered: